Go to Customer Service

-LiteSpeed Cache is a caching plugin for WordPress.
-It's designed to improve the website's performance and speed by caching static pages and posts to reduce the load time and reduce the strain on the server.
+LiteSpeed Cache is a caching plugin for WordPress designed to improve the website's performance and speed by caching static pages and posts, reducing the loading time and strain on the server.

 The LiteSpeed Cache icon in the upper toolbar within the WordPress admin panel